alihagrassy/alihagrassy/README.md

 ## 📫 Let's Connect

-Feel free to connect with me on [LinkedIn](your LinkedIn profile) or follow me on [Twitter](your Twitter profile).
+Feel free to connect with me on [[LinkedIn](https://www.linkedin.com/in/ali-w-el-hagrassy/)].

 ## 🌱 Always Learning

 I'm a firm believer in continuous learning.
-Currently, I'm diving into [VTQA (Video Transcript Question Answering) and very interesting in DQA(Document Question Answering)].
+Currently, I'm diving into [VTQA (Video Transcript Question Answering) and very interesting in DQA(Document Question Answering)] and reading about Generative AI.

 ## 🤝 Open to Collaboration